JesusFilm/react-prep/Project/instructions/1-Typescript.md

 > [!NOTE]
 >
-> Each new component you create should be a new sub folder with the title of the component as we have done here.
->
->The contents of this sub folder will have the component itself as well as an index file that exports this component.
+> Each new component you create should be a new sub folder with the title of the component.
+The contents of this sub folder will have the component itself as well as an index file that exports this component.
 >
 > This helps with keeping everything tidy and organized.